ytsaurus/ytsaurus/yt/docs/en/_includes/api/cpp/examples.md

 The `TDoc` fields have the following semantics:
 - `Title`: Title.
 - `Links`: List of links occurring in the document.
-- `OccurenceCounts`: List with the number of times the given links occur (this list has same length as the `Links` list).
+- `OccurrenceCounts`: List with the number of times the given links occur (this list has same length as the `Links` list).
 - `ExtraInfo`: Additional information, which in this case includes the total number of times the links occurs.

 {% note warning "Attention" %}